RichardKnop/machinery/README.md

 `Headers` is a list of headers that will be used when publishing the task to AMQP queue.

 `Immutable` is a flag which defines whether a result of the executed task can be modified or not.
 This is important with `OnSuccess` callbacks.
 Immutable task will not pass its result to its success callbacks while a mutable task will prepend its result to args sent to callback tasks.
 Long story short, set Immutable to false if you want to pass result of the first task in a chain to the second task.

+`RetryCount` specifies how many times a failed task should be retried (defaults to 0).
+Retry attempts will be spaced out in time, after each failure another attempt will be scheduled further to the future.

 `OnSuccess` defines tasks which will be called after the task has executed successfully.
 It is a slice of task signature structs.